20 of the best things to do with kids in Townsville and beyond

 The Billabong Sanctuary will give your kids this intimate experience with daily animal shows in a serene sitting beside a tranquil billabong.

 Bait up and lure in a barra.
 Townsville’s largest outdoor activity park transforms fishing into effortless fun, giving the kids more time to careen down water slides and toboggan rides, bounce about on tramps and jumping pillows, and try their hand at wakeboarding and skiing.
 Parents, join them if you dare!

 16. Reef HQ Great Barrier Reef Aquarium

 Learn how to care for and love our underwater marine life.
-Reef HQ Great Barrier Reef Aquarium is one of the most engaging aquariums in Australia.
+Reef HQ Great Barrier Reef Aquarium is home to the world’s largest living coral reef aquarium.